torikushiii/hoyolab-auto/README.md

    ![Storage tab](https://github.com/torikushiii/starrail-auto/assets/21153445/a67fe81c-1945-49c2-9d0f-fa971f22a904)
 6. Find the required cookies: `account_mid_v2`, `cookie_token_v2`, and `ltuid_v2` using the Filter box.
 > [!NOTE]
 > For `cookie_token_v2`, choose the one with the bigger size.
-If they have the same size, select the one with the longer value.
+If they have the same size, select the one with the longer value, if both are the same, choose whichever.

    ![Cookies](https://github.com/torikushiii/starrail-auto/assets/21153445/692447ab-0925-4a27-8861-6c10c5410520)
 7. Copy the token from the bottom box.
    ![Copy token](https://github.com/torikushiii/starrail-auto/assets/21153445/a24060a5-7195-4a3e-866f-9f2be17d3c8b)

-> [!NOTE]
-> Repeat this step for each required cookie mentioned above.

 8. Paste the values into your `default.config.js` or `config.js` file.
 9. To run the script, use `npm start`.
 For Windows users, you can use either `npm start` or `set DEBUG=* & node index.js` to receive console logs.

+> [!NOTE]
+> Repeat this step for each required cookie mentioned above.

 # Notifications
 For Discord notifications or Telegram setup, refer to this folder: [setup](https://github.com/torikushiii/hoyolab-auto/tree/main/setup)